Data-Structures-Lab-UE20CS207/data-structures-lab-ue20cs207.github.io/index.md

 title: Home
 ---

-# Data Structures - UE20CS202
+# Data Structures Lab - UE20CS207
 {: .page-heading}

-Welcome to the landing page for the Data Structures course UE20CS202.
-Here you will find all the relevant information about the course and assignments, as well as some helpful links and resources.
+Welcome to the landing page for the Data Structures Lab course UE20CS207.
+Here you will find all the relevant information about the course and lab assignments, as well as some helpful links and resources.

 &nbsp;
 &nbsp;